 Keeping your details up to date

-Every year, around August, we send a communication to every property in Cheltenham.
+Every year, around August, we send a communication by email, text message or post to every property in Cheltenham.
 The communication will contain the details of those in the household that are registered to vote.
 You will need to update the information for the household if there are any changes.
-We will publish the new register of electors on 1 December 2020.
+We will publish the new register of electors on 1 December 2022.

 Communication via email or text

-You may receive an email (from a no reply email, subject – Cheltenham Borough Council – Electoral Services) or a text (from CBC ElecReg).
-You will need to respond to this by following the link and provide your two security codes which will be detailed in the body of the email/text.
+You may receive an email or text (from a no-reply email, subject: Cheltenham Borough Council – Electoral Services) or a text (from CBC ElecReg).
+You will need to respond to this by following the link and giving your two security codes - which will be detailed in the body of the email or text - and your postcode.
 Please check the information carefully and amend any information that is not correct.
 If you don’t respond to this communication a reminder will be sent to you.

 The electoral register

 The electoral register lists the names and addresses of everyone who is registered to vote in public elections.
 The register is used for electoral purposes, such as making sure only eligible people can vote and is also used for other limited purposes specified in law such as: